-Many of the module courses require predoctoral researchers to provide evidence of their understanding through written documentation and oral presentations.
-Some predoctoral researchers may find this aspect of science challenging, for reasons such as not being a native English speaker or not having much experience in scientific writing before starting the program.
-Therefore, support is provided by GSSIMR in the form of a consultant.
-The consultant works directly with the predoctoral researcher on their assignments by e-mail and/or face-to-face, depending on the needs of the predoctoral researcher.
-With the approval of a module instructor, predoctoral researchers requiring this additional support are given additional time (from a few days to up to one week) to complete an assignment.
-Any predoctoral researcher who has concerns about scientific communication should discuss those concerns with the Assistant Dean for Academic Affairs who may make arrangements with the consultant.
-GSSIMR, in consultation with the predoctoral researcher's thesis advisor and the Dean, may also support subsequent requests for editorial assistance.
+Many of the module courses require students to provide evidence of their understanding through written documentation and oral presentations.
+Some students may find this aspect of science challenging, for reasons such as not being a native English speaker or not having much experience in scientific writing before starting the program.
+Therefore, support is provided by GSSIMR in the form of language classes.
+Students can sign up for the language courses through Stowers Immigration Services.
+Any student who has specific concerns about scientific communication should discuss those concerns with the Assistant Dean for Academic Affairs who may make arrangements for additional assistance.
+GSSIMR, in consultation with the student's thesis advisor and the Dean, may also support subsequent requests for editorial assistance.